Mike Neville, author, reviewed by Cathy Giaimo, Librarian, The Masonic Library and Museum of Pennsylvania.

 Throughout the book Bro.
 Neville makes the point that no matter what side of the law the men were on, their relationship to Freemasonry did not give them a free pass to break the law.
 While it is entertaining to read about individuals who did not live up to their Masonic obligations it is also worth noting that some of the means of identifying criminals we take for granted today, such as fingerprinting, artists’ sketches among others, were developed or encouraged for use by members of the fraternity who also were in law enforcement.

-If you are interested in borrowing “Crime and the Craft” please contact the library at 800-462-0430, ext.
-1933 or just visit The Masonic Library & Museum on-line catalog at www.pagrandlodge.org.
+If you wish to borrow this book or any other found in the Library, please contact the library at 800-462-0430, ext.
+1933, or just visit The Masonic Library & Museum online catalog.